-The 56F8355 and 56F8155 devices are 16-bit motor-control chips based on the 56800E core.
-These parts use a Harvard-style architecture with two independent memory spaces for Data and Program.
+The 56F8345 device is a 16-bit motor-control chip based on the 56800E core.
+It uses a Harvard-style architecture with two independent memory spaces for Data and Program.
 On-chip RAM and Flash memories are used in both spaces.